Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Design

 \noindentparagraph{2.
 Intervention Selection:} GUIDE was instructed to generate brief, structured intervention activities informed by principles from Cognitive Behavioral Therapy (CBT) \cite{beck2020cognitive}.
 CBT covers a broad range of support behaviors (e.g., cognitive restructuring, behavioral activation, problem solving \cite{beck2020cognitive}) and is one of the most widely used families of psychological interventions \cite{salkovskis2023effective}.
 One aspect of generativeness arises from this breadth, as GUIDE was instructed to draw from any CBT-informed web-based activities rather than being limited to a pre-defined set.

-During initial testing we observed that when LLMs were asked to propose contextual activities , they tended to focus heavily on reflective emotional processing, despite CBT encompassing a broader range of possible support behaviors.
+During initial testing we observed that when LLMs were asked to propose contextual activities, they tended to focus heavily on reflective emotional processing, despite CBT encompassing a broader range of possible support behaviors.
 Based on consultations with experts, we encouraged diversity in generated activities by using few-shot prompting and instructing the model to produce a set of candidate interventions $\mathcal{I}(C) = \{I_1, I_2, \dots, I_n\}$, where each $I_k$ represents a short structured activity implementing an intervention strategy.
-These candidates were asked to belong to two broad categories: thought-focused and action-focused interventions \cite{beck2020cognitive}.
+We set $n = 3$ in our implementation.
+We settled on this value during iterative development to balance candidate diversity against the generation and rubric-evaluation latency each additional candidate adds in a live interactive setting.